 How to convert Java project into a dynamic web project?

 Converting a Java project into a dynamic web project involves a series of steps to enable web functionality and interactivity.
-Here is Project Setup, Add Web Capabilities, Web Content, Servlets and JSPs, Deployment Descriptor, Server Configuration, Testing and Debugging and Refinement.
+Here is the Project Setup, Add Web Capabilities, Web Content, Servlets and JSPs, Deployment Descriptor, Server Configuration, Testing Debugging, and Refinement.

 How to create a website using Java code?